How to Use the SUMPRODUCT IF in Excel (2 Methods)

 Read More: Excel SUMPRODUCT with Multiple Criteria in Same Column

-Applying Multiple AND/OR Criteria:
+Applying Multiple AND/OR Criteria

-In this case, we will apply Or logic with multiple conditions.
+We will apply Or logic with multiple conditions.

 In the following example, we need to find the total price of “Cherry” and “Mango” from “Asia” and “Europe” regions.

-• To get the result we will now apply the formula with AND/OR logic.
+• To get the result, we will now apply the formula with AND/OR logic.
 The formula is

 =SUMPRODUCT(--((B5:B21=H4)+(B5:B21=H5)>0),--((C5:C21=H6)+(C5:C21=H7)>0),D5:D21,E5:E21)